-If software, for some reason, decides a lesser locality's software is not playing fair or is hung (by exceeding the maximum timeout value as specified by the TSS), then it can seize the TPM from the current user, as long as that user is at a lower locality.
-This forces the TPM to stop honoring cycles from the other locality, and only honor the new locality's requests.
+If Software, for some reason, decides a lesser locality's Software is not playing fair or is hung (by exceeding the maximum timeout value as specified by the TSS), then it can seize the TPM from the current user, if the current user is at a lower locality.
+This forces the TPM to stop honoring cycles from the current locality, and only honor the new locality's requests.

-5.5.1 Interface-Agnostic functions
+6.5.1 Interface-Agnostic functions